oneapi-src/oneTBB/rfcs/proposed/task_group_dynamic_dependencies/README.md

 Back in 2021, during the move from TBB 2020 to the first release of oneTBB, the lowest level tasking interface changed significantly and was no longer promoted as a user-facing feature.
-Instead, the guidance since then has been to use the task_group or the flow graph APIs to express patterns that were previously expressed using with the lowest level tasking API.
+Instead, the guidance since then has been to use the `task_group` or the flow graph APIs to express patterns that were previously expressed using with the lowest level tasking API.
 And for most cases, this has been sufficient.
-However, there are some use cases that create dynamically expanding graphs of dependent tasks are awkward to express using the existing interfaces and so this proposal expands tbb::task_group to make additional use cases easier to express.
+However, there is one use case which is not straightforward to express by the revised API: Dynamic task graphs which are not trees.
+This proposal expands `tbb::task_group` to make additional use cases easier to express.

 The current class definition in the latest oneTBB specification for `tbb::task_group` is shown below.
-Note the `defer` function because this function and its return type, `task_handle`, are the foundation of our proposed
+Note the existing `defer` function because this function and its return type, `task_handle`, are the foundation of our proposed
 extensions: